TamerHamdan/TamerHamdan/README.md

 ## Tamer Hamdan
-🎒 Computer Science Student<br>👾 I'm down to code & learn just about any technology<br>🏛️ I love my work,The more I learn, the more I realize how much I don’t know
+🎒 Computer Science Student<br>👾 I'm down to code & learn just about any technology<br>🏛️ I love my work...
+The more I learn, the more I realize how much I don’t know

 ## Stats :